DanWilliams24/DanWilliams24.github.io/research.markdown

 ![](https://i.imgur.com/T50fXIy.png)

 Thus far, I have conducted research at UMBC with a professor, and at Johns Hopkins Applied Physics Laboratory as a part of the [CIRCUIT program](https://www.jhuapl.edu/circuit/).
+This summer, I will be conducting research at MIT, specifically at the intersection of AI and Nuclear Energy.
 My current research interests include **AI/ML, Evolutionary Computing, Cybersecurity, and Beyond-Moore Computing Paradigms**.
 In the future, I hope to earn a Ph.D. in computer science furthering and contributing to scientific progress through research.

 ### Research Experience Details
 * [CIRCUIT Program](circuit)